Rocky Mount teacher accused of having sexual contact with 3 students

 On May 5, Rocky Mount police were notified by administrative staff from Rocky Mount Preparatory School of the possible inappropriate relationships involving Erin Elizabeth McAuliffe.

-McAuliffe is a math teacher at the school, located at 3334 Bishop Rd.
+McAuliffe was a math teacher at the school, located at 3334 Bishop Road.

+The school confirmed she was last employed at the school on May 4.

 At that point, police started an investigation which involved interviewing multiple students and faculty members.

-Note: UPDATE: Former Rocky Mount teacher accused of sexual relationships with students appears in court